KGLab-HDU/TKDE-under-review-Native-Hybrid-Queries-via-ANNS/README.md

 | UQ-V      | 1000000  | 256      | 10000     | Video+Attribute | [uqv.tar.gz](https://drive.google.com/file/d/1HIdQSKGh7cfC7TnRvrA2dnkHBNkVHGsF/view?usp=sharing)(800MB) | [uqv_attribute.tar.gz](https://drive.google.com/file/d/1YN6VuLPw_u9cFREXS6jgApYjCTmzmZtv/view) |
 | Paper     | 2029997  | 200      | 10000     | Text+Attribute  | [paper.tar.gz](https://drive.google.com/file/d/1t4b93_1Viuudzd5D3I6_9_9Guwm1vmTn/view)(1.41GB) | [paper_attribute.tar.gz](https://drive.google.com/file/d/1arpB0oZne3tmRCUfTfzQmIfvWVP_kuKY/view) |

-Note that, all base data and query data are converted to `fvecs` format, and groundtruth data is converted to `ivecs` format.
+Note that, all original objects and query object are converted to `fvecs` format, and groundtruth data is converted to `ivecs` format.
 Please refer [here](http://yael.gforge.inria.fr/file_format.html) for the description of `fvecs` and `ivecs` format.

 ## 4. Parameters

-Because parameters' adjustment in the entire base dataset may cause overfitting, we randomly sample a certain percentage of data points from the base dataset to form a validation dataset.
-We search for the optimal value of all the adjustable parameters of each algorithm on each validation dataset, to make the algorithms' search performance reach the optimal level.
+Because parameters' adjustment in the entire object set may cause overfitting, we randomly sample a certain percentage of data points from the original object set to form a validation set.
+We search for the optimal value of all the adjustable parameters of each algorithm on each validation set, to make the algorithms' search performance reach the optimal level.
 See the [parameters](parameters/README.md) page for more information.

 ## 5. Installation and Usage